PairedMLS/draft-pairedMLS/draft-LName-mls-guardianextension-00.md

 ## Protocol Restrictions

+## Ratchet Tree Operations

+### Leaf Node Contents

+The MLS leaf node will need to support multiple signature keys for the public guardian.
+The leaf node content is modified by changing `signature_key` to a vector of `SignaturePublicKey`.

+    struct {
+        HPKEPublicKey encryption_key;
+        SignaturePublicKey signature_key<V>;
+        Credential credential;
+        Capabilities capabilities;

+        LeafNodeSource leaf_node_source;
+        select (LeafNode.leaf_node_source) {
+            case key_package:
+                Lifetime lifetime;

+            case update:
+                struct{};

+            case commit:
+                opaque parent_hash<V>;
+        };

+        Extension extensions<V>;
+        /* SignWithLabel(., "LeafNodeTBS", LeafNodeTBS) */
+        opaque signature<V>;
+    } LeafNode;

 # Public Guardian

+A public guardian is one that shares an anchor node with the edge but has its own unique signing key.
+Updates that come from the guardian and edge (when online) will be traceable by other group members.

 Ref fig 4, 6
 Requires altercations to MLS

 ## Applicable use cases
+This operational mode is applicable when a user wants to explicitly announce that their edge device is in limited mode.

 ## Protocol Description
 TODO Ref to separate document that contains a thorough description